Chlordecone: Toxicology

 Chlordecone can accumulate in the liver and the distribution in the human body is regulated by binding of the pollutant or its metabolites to lipoproteins like LDL and HDL.
 The LC_{50} (LC = lethal concentration) is 35 μg/ L for Etroplus maculatus, 22–95 μg/kg for blue gill and trout.
 Chlordecone bioaccumulates in animals by factors up to a million-fold.

 Workers with repeated exposure suffer severe convulsions resulting from degradation of the synaptic junctions.

 Chronic low level exposure appears to cause prostate cancer in men, and "significant excesses of deaths were observed for stomach cancer in women and pancreatic cancer in women".

 Chlordecone has been found to act as an agonist of the GPER (GPR30), which interacts strongly with the estrogen sex hormone estradiol.

 Incidents

-The history of chlordecone incidents are reviewed in Who's Poisoning America?: Corporate Polluters and Their Victims in the Chemical Age (1982).
+The history of chlordecone incidents is reviewed in Who's Poisoning America?: Corporate Polluters and Their Victims in the Chemical Age (1982).